-Shanghai has a long history as a gateway to China and the Yangtze River delta.
-It is also the largest economic and trade center in China, and one of China's cultural centers.
+Shanghai has a long history as a gateway to China on the Yangtze River delta.
+It is the largest economic and trade center in China, and one of China's cultural centers.

 Shanghai, Jiangsu, and Zhejiang have had a 144-hour visa-free transit policy for international passengers since January 30, 2016.

 The new policy covers travelers from 51 countries and regions, including the US, the UK, Australia, and Canada.